NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Photographic Print

-Cosmos also associated with the month of October, are in the same family, Asteraceae, as marigold and asters.
+Cosmos also associated with the month of October, are in the same family, Asteraceae, as are marigold and asters.

 November Flowers - Chrysanthemums